siddarthanath/Data-Science-Theory/README.md

 Each chapter will be relayed via Jupyter Notebook/HTML files.
 Every external resource I use to aid my work will be referenced clearly.
 <br>
 The sole focus of these notebooks focus will be on coding (and very little Mathematics).
-Additionally, the resources will be centered around "from scratch" implementation (and not relying too heavily on in-built tools).
+Additionally, the resources will be centered around "from scratch" implementations (and not relying too heavily on in-built tools).
 <br>
 ## <ins>Repository Audience</ins>:
 This repository is aimed to anyone who has an interest in going into Data Science or has a passion for computational Mathematics.
 However, in order to understand the Mathematics behind each section, it is essential that one has a strong mathematical background.